 Starting any business is a tremendous challenge, but the actual process of formation isn’t as challenging as you might think, a real estate holding company can be started by filling out just a few forms and paying licensing and registration fees.

-Starting a real estate holding company begins with incorporating or opening up a legal entity that will “own” your property or properties.
+Starting a real estate holding company begins with incorporating or opening up a corporate body that will “own” your property or properties.

 It is possible to begin investing in real estate today, without forming a holding company, but you won’t be afforded the same protections as investors who operate under an LLC.

 The simplest way to move forward in the process of starting an LLC for real estate investing is to enlist the help of an attorney who is experienced in LLCs for real estate.